The Glass Key Raid

 The main supplier at the Key was Gerald Douglas.
 He was a tall athletic black man in his mid to late thirties.
 He was intelligent and knew how to run a drug business.
 Douglas stayed away from the day to day operations.
 He would come around once in a while for a few minutes but wasn’t there long enough to do anything on our level.
 He needed to be taken care of by the Narcotics unit or a Federal agency.

 The main guy who ran the Glass Key operation was Jimmy Lee.
 He was a short round black man.
 Okay, he was fat.
 Lee had an eye gouged out in a fight and wore an eye patch over his left eye.
 He had more than a few people killed over the years.
 When you talked to Jimmy, he was very personable, but when he had to, he was brutal.
 Jimmy had a network of underage kids working the drive through.
 They held the dope and took care of people as they pulled up.
 The transaction was quick.
 A person pulled up and ordered what they wanted.
-The kid would take their money, give it to them, and off they went to the entrance ramp and gone.
+The kid would take their money, give them the dope, and off they went to the entrance ramp and gone.
 Of course, when a patrol car was around the operation stopped.
 The code word for the police was roller.
 They had people watching and when someone yelled “roller!” everyone scattered.
 By the time the police rounded the corner the drive through was empty and people were just standing around.
 It was a good system.
 If the kids got caught with the dope, they were juveniles, and nothing could be done.
 Jimmy never held the drugs, so he was clean.
 They probably made millions at the little burger joint every month.

 There was what we called a shotgun shack across the street from the Key.
 It was a dinky house with two rooms and a bathroom.
 It was literally a wooden shack.
 The dope was delivered and stored at the shack.
 There was always a guy sitting in an old beat up chair on the front porch.
 He was the guard.
 When the kids needed a refill, they went to the shack.
 The guy went inside and got the drugs.
 When the kids were reloaded, they went back and continued to sell.
 All the drugs were in that shack.